 MUZZLELOADING FIREARM.
 Never use even small amounts of smokeless powder, even if it may be black in color.
 The use of any propellant other than black powder or approved black powder substitute may cause injury or death to the shooter or bystanders and damage to property.
 DANGER: NEVER SMOKE OR ALLOW BYSTANDERS TO SMOKE WHILE USING YOUR MUZZLELOADER.
-The spark from a lighted cigarette, cigar, or pipe can ignite Black Powder or a Black Powder substitute, Percussion Caps, or Primers.
-Smoking around a charged or primed muzzleloader, percussion caps, primers, priming powder or supply of powder may cause premature firing of the firearm or an explosion of the powder can, horn, or flask causing serious injury and/or death to the shooter or bystanders and damage to property.
+The spark from a lighted cigarette, cigar, or pipe can ignite Black Powder or a Black Powder substitute, or Musket Caps.
+Smoking around a charged or primed muzzleloader, musket caps, priming powder or supply of powder may cause premature firing of the firearm or an explosion of the powder can, horn, or flask causing serious injury and/or death to the shooter or bystanders and damage to property.